umd-afrl/devices/README.md

 1. Power on an iPad.
 If the iPad is not charged, you may not proceed with the procedure until it is charged.
 2. Navigate to the iPad&#39;s wifi options and make sure it is connected to `NETGEAR65` this is the local area network being broadcasted.
 If you are prompted for a password it is  &quot;orangeonion830&quot;.
 3. Navigate to the iPad&#39;s Safari options in settings, scroll down, and click the blue &quot;clear all&quot; button.
 4. Open Safari and type in the web bar &quot;192.168.1.7:8080&quot; this is the web address of the user interface being hosted by the beagle board.
-You should see this...
+You should see on the iPad what is shown in Figure 6.

 ![alt text](media/user_interface.JPG)